stand-art/jaxn/README.md

 **JAXN IS CURRENTLY WORK-IN-PROGRESS**

 Until we publish version 1.0 of JAXN, everything is work-in-progress.
-We appreciate ideas, feedback, criticsm and input from others, feel free to open an issue or write to [`jaxn@icemx.net`](mailto:jaxn@icemx.net).
+We appreciate ideas, feedback, criticsm and input from others.
+Feel free to open an issue or write to [`jaxn@icemx.net`](mailto:jaxn@icemx.net).

 ## Goals